 - Step 3: Begin working on your Admissions Documents while your FAFSA application processes.
 Your FAFSA results should be available within 3-5 business days, at which time contact Full Sail’s Enrollment Team at 407.679.0100 to review your financial aid results.

 While attending Full Sail, students must maintain a status of Satisfactory Progress and meet specific credit-hour/weeks-of-instruction requirements in order to receive their financial aid.

-Students not actively attending due to an Interruption of Training, Suspension, Termination or Withdrawal may not receive award disbursements.
+Students not actively attending due to a Suspension, Termination or Withdrawal will not receive award disbursements.
+Students will not receive Federal Direct Loan disbursements (Stafford, Parent Plus, or Grad Plus) while on an Interruption of Training.